Dmitro-Baranovskiy/BRM-calculator/README.md

 # BRM-calculator
-This is my test calculator for counting calorie
+This is my test calculator for counting calories with selection from database GUI is Ukrainian